MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 #### Example cross-domain use case

-1. User clicks on a Bing ads campaign on `bar.com` that leads them to the Microsoft Store website product landing page for `foo.com`.
-The HTTP `Referer` passed to the Microsoft Store website is `bar.com?__a_id=bingAdsAug2023`.
+1. User clicks on a Bing ads campaign on `bar.com` that navigates to the Microsoft Store website product landing page for `foo.com`.

+2. The query param `__a_id=bingAdsAug2023` is inserted into the HTTP `Referer` passed to the Microsoft Store website on navigation, resulting in the `Referer` field `apps.microsoft.com` has access to being `bar.com?__a_id=bingAdsAug2023`.

-2. User initiates installation of the `foo.com` PWA from the Microsoft Store product page through `navigator.install()`.
+3. User initiates installation of the `foo.com` PWA from the Microsoft Store product page by clicking install.

+4. `navigator.install()` will be used for the install, and the caller checks that there is an `__a_id` in the `Referer`.

-Needed attribution information such as `attributionId`, `httpReferrer`, and `installTimestamp` is passed as an object to the `referral-info` parameter of the `navigator.install()` call.
+5. Needed attribution information such as `attributionId`, `httpReferrer`, and `installTimestamp` is passed as an object to the
+`referral-info` parameter of the `navigator.install()` call.

-3. UA captures the referral-info passed to the Web Install API at installation.
+6. UA captures the referral-info passed to the Web Install API at installation.

-4. Calling the Acquisition Info API `getDetails()` for `foo.com` PWA produces the following payload.
+7. Calling the Acquisition Info API `getDetails()` for `foo.com` PWA produces the following payload.

 ```js
 details = {